 In brief, in a cloud computing system, the work load is shared.
 That is the local computers need not run all the applications.
 Instead the computers in the cloud network system handle it.
 Thereby, reducing the hardware and software demand on the user side.
 All that is required by the user computer is the interface software that enables cloud computing – which in most cases is a browser.

-Some examples of companies that provide free Cloud Storage:
+Some examples of Cloud Storage Providers:

 Google Apps – email, calendar, word processor, spreadsheet and more